Welcome to Thrive Counseling Center and Our Team.

 Licensed Mental Health Counselor

-**Todd is available in our Federal Way office on Tuesdays, Wednesdays, and Thursdays**
+**Todd is available for telehealth sessions on Tuesdays, Wednesdays, and Thursdays**

 Todd has a way of putting his clients (even if this is their first time coming into counseling) immediately at ease.
 From this place, Todd will walk with you towards your goals, supporting and guiding you along the way.
 In working with Todd, he will skillfully tailor counseling towards your specific needs, rather than taking a cookie-cutter approach.